orbeon/orbeon-forms-doc/form-builder/field-level-encryption.md

 ### Upgrading from Orbeon Forms 2022.1 or older

 Before Orbeon Forms 2023.1, the general `oxf.crypto.password` property was used instead of `oxf.fr.field-encryption.password`.
-If you are upgrading from an earlier version of Orbeon Forms to version 2023.1 or newer, make sure to set `oxf.fr.field-encryption.password` to the same value as `oxf.crypto.password` used previously.
+If you are upgrading from an earlier version of Orbeon Forms to version 2023.1 or newer, make sure to set `oxf.fr.field-encryption.password` to the same value previously used for `oxf.crypto.password`.
 If you fail to do this, Orbeon Forms will report an error when you try to read or write encrypted data.

-Once you have set `oxf.fr.field-encryption.password`, we recommend that you can change `oxf.crypto.password` to a different value.
-It is generally safe to change `oxf.crypto.password`, even regularly, as this is not used to encrypt data at rest.
+Once you have set `oxf.fr.field-encryption.password`, we recommend changing `oxf.crypto.password` to a different value.
+It is generally safe to change `oxf.crypto.password`, even regularly, as it is not used to encrypt data at rest.

 ## When encryption happens